netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 A dynamic approach could start with using low latency paths.
-If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start adding additional paths and see whether the traffic increases.
+If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start, and keep, adding additional paths and as long as the traffic increases.
 Additional paths can be chosen following the guidelines discussed in {{datra}}.